bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 * `C -> B`
 * `C -> E` (hostcall terminates instance)
 * `C -> E` (hostcall observes timeout)
+  - not an internal state but we will also discuss timeouts during a hostcall fault
 * `D -> E`

 ### `A -> B` timeout